Waste from electrical and electronic equipment (WEEE)

-Many everyday consumer items contain electrical parts.
 Waste Electrical and Electronic Equipment (WEEE) is electrical and electronic equipment that is broken or unwanted.
-Any appliance that runs on electricity has the potential to cause damage to the environment if it is not disposed of in a responsible way.
-Common items of electrical and electronic waste are:
+It is important to dispose responsibly of any appliance that runs on electricity (or that contains electrical parts) in order to avoid causing damage to the environment.

-- Large household appliances (refrigerators/freezers, washing machines, dishwashers)
+- Large household appliances (fridges, freezers, washing machines, dishwashers)

 - Small household appliances (toasters, coffee makers, irons, hairdryers)

-- Information technology (IT) and telecommunications equipment (personal computers, telephones, mobile phones, laptops, printers, scanners, photocopiers)
+- Information technology (IT) and telecommunications equipment (PCs, phones, laptops, printers, scanners, photocopiers)

-- Consumer equipment (televisions, stereo equipment, electric toothbrushes)
+- Consumer equipment (TVs, stereo equipment, electric toothbrushes)

 - Lighting equipment (fluorescent lamps)